widgetti/solara/solara/website/pages/docs/content/10-howto/20-multipage.md

 ## As a package

-Once you start building a larger application, it starts to pay off using a Python package instead.
+Once you start building a larger application, it pays off using a Python package instead.
 This allows you to organize and distribute your app as a Python package (as a wheel for instance) and allows you to organize your application into reusable packages for components, stores, hooks etc.

 As a quickstart, we can generate a startup project using: